8 Types of Hawks in Kentucky

 by jimthompson is licensed under CC BY-SA 2.0

-The Red-shouldered Hawk is one of the most common types of hawks in Kentucky, often spotted soaring in the skies over wooded regions.
+The Red-shouldered Hawk is one of the most common types of hawk in Kentucky.
+It is often spotted soaring in the skies over wooded regions.

 This species is also known for its distinctive red and black markings along the wings and back.

-The Red-shouldered hawks can reach 17 to 24 inches (43 to 61 centimeters), with their wingspan reaching up to 44 inches (112 centimeters).
+The Red-shouldered hawk’s wingspan can reach up to 44 inches (112 centimeters), and its wingspan can reach 17 to 24 inches (43 to 61 centimeters).

-Adult types of hawks in Kentucky usually have brownish-red shoulders and bands across their chest, while young birds typically have more brown or yellow upper parts with indistinct markings.
+Adult hawks in Kentucky usually have brownish-red shoulders and bands across their chests, while young birds typically have more brown or yellow upper parts with indistinct markings.

 These raptors are usually found near rivers, streams, and wetlands.
-However, they can be seen hovering or perched in nearby trees hunting during the day.
+However, during the day, they can be seen hovering or perched in nearby trees hunting.

 This hawk prefers open woodlands primarily consisting of deciduous trees such as oaks, maples, and hickories.